 Article 5.
-Direct Classroom Services
+Early Learning Services

-- 8228. (a) The Superintendent shall administer early learning and educational support programs through direct classroom services, including, but not limited to, direct classroom programs pursuant to Article 6 (commencing with Section 8230) and Article 7 (commencing with Section 8235), family child care home education networks pursuant to Article 8.5 (commencing with Section 8245), and services for children with special needs pursuant to Article 9 (commencing with Section 8250). - (b) Contractors providing direct classroom services pursuant to this article shall comply with the administrative requirements set forth in Article 10 (commencing with Section 8255).
+8228. (a) The Superintendent shall administer early learning and educational support programs through early learning services, including, but not limited to, early learning programs pursuant to

+1 Article-6 8 (commencing with Section-8230) and Article-7 2 (commencing with Section 8235), 8240), family child care home education networks pursuant to Article 8.5 (commencing with Section 8245), and services for children pursuant to subdivision (d) of Section 8250.
--33 - SB 192

-1 8228.1.
-The Superintendent, with funds appropriated for this 2 purpose, shall administer programs through direct classroom 3 services.
-These programs shall include, but not be limited to, all 4 of the following:

-- (a) Age and developmentally appropriate activities for children. - (b) Supervision.
+- (b) Contractors providing early learning services pursuant to this article shall comply with the administrative requirements set forth in Article 10 (commencing with Section 8255). - 8228.1.
+The Superintendent, with funds appropriated for this purpose, shall administer programs through early learning services.
+These programs shall include, but not be limited to, all of the following: - (a) Age and developmentally appropriate activities for children. - (b) Supervision. - (c) Parenting education and parent-engagement. engagement and involvement. - (d) Developmental and health services. - (e) Nutrition. - (f) Family support services that include, but are not limited to, assessment of child and family needs and referral to appropriate human services organizations. - (g) Training, professional development, and career advancement opportunities, documentation of which shall be provided to the department. - SEC.

-- (c) Parenting education and parent engagement. - 8 (d) Developmental and health services. - (e) Nutrition. - (f) Family support services that include, but are not limited to, assessment of child and family needs and referral to appropriate human services organizations. - (g) Training, professional development, and career advancement opportunities, documentation of which shall be provided to the department. - 8228.2. (a) Subdivision (b) shall apply to the award of funding for direct classroom services programs if upon appropriation by the Legislature moneys are made available for that purpose in any fiscal year. - (b) (1) When funding is made available, priority for funding shall be given to programs operating classrooms located in the attendance area of elementary schools ranked in deciles 1 to 3, inclusive, of the Academic Performance Index pursuant to Section 52056. - (2) In an application for funds pursuant to this subdivision, an agency shall furnish the Superintendent with an estimate of the number and ages of children that it plans to serve in the following fiscal year with those expansion funds.
-The agency also shall furnish documentation that indicates the basis of those estimates. - (3) In awarding contracts for expansion, the Superintendent shall take into account the geographic criteria established pursuant to Section 8279.2, and the headquarters preferences and eligibility criteria relating to fiscal or programmatic noncompliance established pursuant to Section 8261. - (c) This section does not prevent eligible children who are currently receiving services from continuing to receive those services in future years pursuant to this chapter.

-SEC.
 33. The heading of Article 6 (commencing with Section 8230) of Chapter 2 of Part 6 of Division 1 of Title 1 of the Education Code is amended to read: